Mujeedah/static-webdesign-agency/README.md

 # static-webdesign-agency
-This is thhe very first static Web Agency from Angela Yu's Course
+This is the very first static Web Agency from Angela Yu's Course